- The cervical cap fits around the cervix.

 Are there any problems with the use of the cervical cap?

 Sometimes, the cervical cap may get moved out of place during sexual intercourse.
-Sometimes, girls report having irritation inside their vagina from cervical cap use.
-Also, some women may be allergic to the material of the cervical cap or the spermicide used with it.
+Sometimes, people report having irritation inside their vagina from cervical cap use.
+Also, some people may be allergic to the material of the cervical cap or the spermicide used with it.

 Do I ever need to replace my cervical cap?